 \section{Numerical Analysis}

-Having obtained the full set of four-fermion beta functions at NLO, it is interesting to showcase some examples of the numerical impact of these corrections.
-For that, we present in this section a numerical comparison between the two-loop RGE and its one-loop counterpart, as implemented in the previous version of \dsix~\cite{Fuentes-Martin:2020zaz}.
-We limit ourselves to the presentation of a few illustrative examples for which we compute the running from the electroweak scale ($\mu = M_Z$) down to the bottom mass scale ($\mu = m_b$).
+Having obtained the full set of four-fermion beta functions at NLO, it is interesting to showcase through a few examples the numerical impact of these corrections.
+We thus present here a numerical comparison between the two-loop RGE and its one-loop counterpart, as implemented in the previous version of \dsix~\cite{Fuentes-Martin:2020zaz}.
+We limit ourselves to a few illustrative examples for which we compute the running from the electroweak scale ($\mu = M_Z$) down to the bottom mass scale ($\mu = m_b$).
 The solution to the RGEs depend on the initial conditions at the electroweak scale, namely, the matching conditions from the underlying full theory (e.g. the SMEFT).
-For our purposes we simply set the initial conditions to be arbitrary real numbers in the range $\left(-10^{-5},10^{-5}\right)$ GeV$^{-2}$.
+For our purposes we will simply set the initial conditions to be arbitrary real numbers in the range $\left(-10^{-5},10^{-5}\right)\GeV^{-2}$.

-We begin by studying the running of a VLR block in the $eu$-type $\Delta F = 1$ sector, with flavors $(\bar e\mu)(\bar c u)$.
-This block consists of a single operator, with its beta function given by \eq{ \dlwc{eu}{LR}[V][1221] = 8 e^2 \lwc{eu}{LR}[V][1221] -32 \alpha_s \alpha \lwc{eu}{LR}[V][1221] -\frac{4960}{27} \alpha^2 \lwc{eu}{LR}[V][1221]\ . } Thus the next-to-leading-log (NLL) running is a $\alpha_s$ correction to the leading log (LL) one, and no mixing is present.
-We set the following matching condition at the EW scale, \eq{ \lwc{eu}{LR}[V][1221](M_Z) = 5 \cdot 10^{-6} \,\text{GeV}^{-2}, } and study the $\mu$ dependence of the ratio of the coefficient to the matching condition (which ultimately only depends on the matching condition itself at a higher order in the EFT expansion).
+We begin by studying the running of a VLR sub-block in the $eu$-type $\Delta F = 1$ sector, with flavors $(\bar e\mu)(\bar c u)$.
+This sub-block consists of a single operator, with its beta function given by \eq{ \dlwc{eu}{LR}[V][1221] = 8 e^2 \lwc{eu}{LR}[V][1221] -32 \alpha_s \alpha \lwc{eu}{LR}[V][1221] -\frac{4960}{27} \alpha^2 \lwc{eu}{LR}[V][1221]\ . } Thus the next-to-leading-log (NLL) running is an $\alpha_s$ correction to the leading-log (LL) one, and no mixing is present.
 The running with LL and NLL resummation, together with the corresponding LO and NLO fixed-order approximations without resummation, are shown in~Figure~\ref{fig:RGE eu-SRR}.